-Any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device as defined in CFR 34 §300.5.
-Examples include: 1) the evaluation of the needs of a child with a disability, including a functional evaluation of the child in the child's customary environment; 2) purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for children with disabilities; 3) selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; 4) coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans and programs; 5) training or technical assistance for a child with a disability or, if appropriate, that child's family; and 6) training or technical assistance for individuals providing education or rehabilitation services, employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of a student with a disability (CFR 34 §300.5).
+An assistive device is any service that directly assists a student with a disability in the selection, acquisition, or use of an assistive technology device as defined in CFR 34 §300.5.
+Examples include 1) the evaluation of the needs of a student with a disability, including a functional evaluation of the student in their customary environment; 2) purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for students with disabilities; 3) selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; 4) coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans and programs; 5) training or technical assistance for a student with a disability or, if appropriate, that student's family; and 6) training or technical assistance for individuals providing education or rehabilitation services, employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of a student with a disability (CFR 34 300.5).